Scientific Name

 How to Grow and Care

 Delospermas prefer full sun but can tolerate some light shade in the garden.
-Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
-In fact, wet soil, especially during the winter months, is likely to kill the plants.
+Because Delospermas are succulents, they do not tolerate wet soil but do well in poor soil.
+Wet soil, especially in winter, is likely to kill the plants.
 However, this plant can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting it.

 See more at How to Grow and Care for Delosperma.